briankoser/sfc-listeners-guide/episodes/0107-christopher-nolans-interstellar-and-other-news.md

   <q class="ben">Take that, America!</q>
 </div>

-Zack Snyder is rumored to be involved with a film described as "{% workTitle "Star Wars" %} meets {% workTitle "Seven Samurai" %}".
+Zack Snyder is rumored to be involved with a film described as "{% work "Star Wars" %} meets {% work "Seven Samurai" %}".

 {% timeLink podcast_file_url, '20:09' %} Ben eviscerates the Green Bay Packers